 They can be, yes, but not all HAIs occur due to malpractice.
 Determining when malpractice has occurred can be quite difficult and usually relies on a case review by other medical professionals, who can testify in court about negligence that occurred.
 This is not something you should try to do on your own; instead call on the knowledge and experience of a professional medical malpractice attorney.

 If you or someone you love has suffered from an infection after any medical procedure, then call us today at (212) 986-7353.
-Discuss your case with one of the lawyers of Wingate, Russotti, Shapiro & Halperin, LLP and we can explore your options.
+Discuss your case with one of the NY hospital-acquired infection attorneys of Wingate, Russotti, Shapiro, Moses & Halperin, LLP and we can explore your options.